Nayef06/Multi-Tenant-SaaS-Boilerplate/README.md

 ## Overview

-A backend boilerplate for building multi-tenant SaaS applications with authentication, authorization, and billing built in.
+A backend boilerplate for building SaaS applications with authentication, authorization, and billing built in.

 The goal is to provide a starting point for production-grade SaaS infrastructure, including:

 - JWT + refresh token authentication
 - Role-based access control (RBAC)
 - Stripe subscription billing
-- Tenant-based data isolation (each organization has its own data)
 - Audit logging and activity tracking

 Stretch goals:
-- Tenant-level data sharding in Postgres
 - Webhooks for external integrations
 - Admin dashboard with analytics